FlowFuse/website/src/handbook/development/releases/planning.md

 ## What to work on

-Work comes the ToDo column of the [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1).
+Work comes the `Up Next` column of the [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1).

-We use a set of labels to identify the high/medium/low priority of an item.
-We tend to flag the more important stuff and treat an unlabelled item is implicitly low priority.

 Naturally there will be items that crop up unexpectedly and have to be dealt with pragmatically.
 For example, we may realise an item is needed for the current release